 A simple fruit salad of cashews, bananas, and coconut chips packs a sweet, yet filling punch.
-Perfect for breakfast next to an egg or two.
+This Monkey Salad is perfect for breakfast next to an egg or two.

 First up.
 No, this salad does not contain monkeys.
 That would be gross.
 It contains ingredients that I imagine a monkey would like to eat.
 If it makes you feel better, you may call it Salad for Monkeys.
 Either way, make it.